johnlam90/aws-multi-eni-controller/README.md

      value: "your-preferred-region"  # e.g., eu-west-1, ap-southeast-1, etc.
    - name: MAX_CONCURRENT_ENI_CLEANUP
      value: "3"  # Number of concurrent ENI cleanup operations (default: 3)
+   - name: MAX_CONCURRENT_RECONCILES
+     value: "5"  # Number of concurrent NodeENI reconciles (default: 5)
    ```

    The `MAX_CONCURRENT_ENI_CLEANUP` setting controls how many ENIs can be cleaned up in parallel when a NodeENI resource is deleted or when nodes no longer match the selector.
 This is particularly useful for larger instances with many ENIs, as it can significantly reduce cleanup time.

+   The `MAX_CONCURRENT_RECONCILES` setting controls how many NodeENI resources can be reconciled in parallel.
+This is particularly useful for larger deployments with many nodes and ENIs, as it can significantly improve performance and responsiveness.

 ## Using the Controller